IheomaNwuzor/Freelance-Performance-Dashboard/README.md

 •	Data analysis and Forecasting
 •	Recommendations

-## Conclusion

-This project provides comprehensive gig economy insights by combining freelancer details with job and earnings data.
-The FreelanceGig Dashboard turns fragmented gig economy data into a clear, actionable story with the KPIs which Freelancers and policymakers can use to benchmark themselves against industry averages, find growth opportunities, and adjust rates strategically.
-Platform managers can leverage these insights and recommendations to optimise freelancer placement, enhance client satisfaction, and improve overall ecosystem efficiency.

-# Technical Highlights
+## Technical Highlights

 • KPI Cards: Created using calculated fields and fixed LOD expressions to ensure consistent metrics across filters.
 • Parameter Controls: Facilitates interactive comparisons of hourly rates by experience level.
 • Heatmap Matrix: Visualises platform earnings by experience, making it straightforward to identify earning potential across levels.
 • Custom Icons & Branding: Incorporates design elements such as platform-themed visuals for a professional, portfolio-ready appearance.
 • Colour Palette: Uses a consistent purple-pink theme to distinguish from the ER dashboard whilst improving readability.

+## Conclusion

+This project provides comprehensive gig economy insights by combining freelancer details with job and earnings data.
+The FreelanceGig Dashboard turns fragmented gig economy data into a clear, actionable story with the KPIs which Freelancers and policymakers can use to benchmark themselves against industry averages, find growth opportunities, and adjust rates strategically.
+Platform managers can leverage these insights and recommendations to optimise freelancer placement, enhance client satisfaction, and improve overall ecosystem efficiency.